divyeshpansuriya-ios/WhatsappStatusRingBar/README.md

 ## Author

-Divyesh Pansuriya, adpansuriya7300@gmail.com
+`Divyesh Pansuriya`, adpansuriya7300@gmail.com

 ## License

-WhatsappStatusRingBar is available under the MIT license.
+`WhatsappStatusRingBar` is available under the MIT license.
 See the LICENSE file for more info.